chschnell/pcc/README.md

 ## Limitations

 * No C preprocessor, only simple support for C-style comments `//` and `/* ... */` (keep it simple, not all corner-cases are covered).
 That means anything starting with a hash (`#`) is not supported (e.g. `#include`, `#define`, ...).
-* The VM's limits of 150 variables and 50 labels limit the supported number of variables and control flow statements available to the program.
-The number of used variables and labels is printed to STDERR after compilation, however exceeding those limits does not lead to a compiler error.
+* The VM's limits of 150 variables and 50 tags limit the supported number of variables and control flow statements available to the program.
+The number of used variables and tags is printed to STDERR after compilation, however exceeding those limits does not lead to a compiler error.
 * The current function call model does not support recursion.
 Functions can call each other, but without direct or indirect recursion.
 * No type model (only `int`).